 View bio

-Amanda Halligan is the Senior Director of Policy, Communications, and Marketing for the Celiac Disease Foundation.
-She believes in the transformative power of story to inspire change, and it is from this perspective that she develops and implements the organization’s strategic marketing and communications plan, manages media relations activities, and oversees advocacy program strategy.
+Amanda Halligan is the Vice President of Public Policy and Government Affairs at the Celiac Disease Foundation.
+She believes in the transformative power of story to inspire change, and it is from this perspective that she develops and implements the organization’s public policy agenda, advocacy initiatives, and strategic engagement with federal and international agencies, domestic coalitions, and global partners.

-Amanda brings to the Foundation decades of experience working at the intersection of communications, policy, and advocacy on behalf of individuals and organizations in the public, private, and non-profit sectors.
-She has worked as a reporter, editor, speechwriter, spokesperson, and has served as a strategic advisor to several elected officials.
-She is recognized for her ability to synthesize information, develop campaigns, and successfully navigate complex communications challenges.
+Amanda brings to the Foundation decades of experience working at the intersection of policy, communications, and advocacy on behalf of individuals and organizations in the public, private, and non-profit sectors.
+She has worked as a reporter, editor, speechwriter, spokesperson, and has served as an advisor to several elected officials.
+She is recognized for her ability to build relationships, synthesize information, develop campaigns, and successfully navigate complex relational, institutional, and regulatory challenges.

 As the second person in her family to attend college, Amanda earned her journalism degree from the University of Arizona and her honorary doctorate from the School of Hard Knocks.